ibm-cloud-docs/monitoring/infrastructure/kubernetes_cluster.md

 Use this tutorial to learn how to configure an {{site.data.keyword.containerlong}} cluster to forward metrics to the {{site.data.keyword.mon_full}} service.
 {:shortdesc}

-To configure a cluster to forward metrics, you must install a Sysdig agent onto each worker node in your Kubernetes cluster by using a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/){: external}.
-The Sysdig agent uses an access key (token) to authenticate with the {{site.data.keyword.mon_full_notm}} instance.
-The Sysdig agent acts as a data collector.
+To configure a cluster to forward metrics, you must install a monitoring agent onto each worker node in your Kubernetes cluster by using a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/){: external}.
+The monitoring agent uses an access key (token) to authenticate with the {{site.data.keyword.mon_full_notm}} instance.
+The monitoring agent acts as a data collector.
 It automatically collects metrics such as *worker node CPU* and *worker node memory* usage, *HTTP traffic into and out of your containers*, and data about several infrastructure components.
 In addition, the agent can collect custom application metrics by using either a Prometheus-compatible scraper or a StatsD facade.

 You view metrics via Sysdig's web-based user interface.